skip to Main Content

 • Ginkgo Biloba - FlowerFlower: The flowers are yellowy-green.

+The male flowers are small and form hanging catkins that reach a length of up to 3 inches / 8 centimeters.
 The female flowers have a single pistil and are tiny (half the size of the male flowers).
 Each bloom forms on a separate short stem.

 • Ginkgo Biloba - TrunkRoot, trunk, and stems: The main root is a tap root that grows to great depths.
 One possible reason for the extraordinary survival and longevity of the Ginkgo is that a tree can send out shoots from the base of the trunk if the ground around it becomes unstable.
 It can also produce aerial roots on the underside of branches which produce clone plants.